elipousson/presentations/2016-06-21-explore-101-research.md

 ## How do historians think about places today?

-Today, many historians interested in buildings study **"vernacular architecture"**: the common buildings that make up most neighborhoods and cities.
+Today, many historians interested in buildings study **vernacular architecture** or the common buildings that make up most neighborhoods and cities.

 --